Drishyam 2 (2022 film): Plot

 On the night of 3 October 2014, a man named David Braganza flees from authorities after committing a murder.
-While hiding behind an under construction site, he witnesses Vijay Salgaonkar (Ajay Devgn) emerging from it.
+While hiding behind an under construction site, he witnesses Vijay Salgaonkar emerging from it.
 David later tries to escape with his wife and son but ends up getting arrested.

-Seven years later, Vijay, Nandini (Shriya Saran), Anju (Ishita Dutta) and Anu (Mrunal Jadhav) are living contentedly.
+Seven years later, Vijay, Nandini, Anju and Anu are living contentedly.
 Vijay is now an affluent businessman who owns a movie theatre and still operates a cable company.
-He aspires to make a film of his own and is in frequent contact with screenwriter Murad Ali (Saurabh Shukla) to develop the script.
+He aspires to make a film of his own and is in frequent contact with screenwriter Murad Ali to develop the script.
 Anju has PTSD and recurring episodes of epilepsy, a result of her involvement in Sam's death.
 Jealous of the family, a number of locals have resorted to spreading rumours about Anju being in a relationship with Sam, much to Nandini's distress.
-Her only solace is her friendly neighbor, Jenny (Neha Joshi), who is frequently abused by her alcoholic husband, Shiv.
+Her only solace is her friendly neighbor, Jenny, who is frequently abused by her alcoholic husband, Shiv.

-On Sam's death anniversary, Vijay has an encounter with Sam's father Mahesh Deshmukh (Rajat Kapoor), who asks him to disclose the location of his son's remains, which Vijay does not respond to.
+On Sam's death anniversary, Vijay has an encounter with Sam's father Mahesh Deshmukh, who asks him to disclose the location of his son's remains, which Vijay does not respond to.
 Meanwhile, Nandini spends more time with Jenny and inadvertently reveals that Anju is the one who accidentally killed Sam.
-Unknown to her, Jenny and Shiv are married undercover cops, assigned by IG Tarun Ahlawat (Akshaye Khanna), who is a close friend and colleague of his predecessor Meera Deshmukh (Tabu).
+Unknown to her, Jenny and Shiv are married undercover cops, assigned by IG Tarun Ahlawat, who is a close friend and colleague of his predecessor Meera Deshmukh.

 At the same time, David is released from jail.
 After struggling to reconcile with his now-estranged wife, he yearns to find employment.
 While coming to know that Vijay's case is still progressing, he recalls the latter's presence at the then-under-construction police station and realizes that Vijay was in fact complicit with the murder.
 He tips Tarun, who summons Meera and Mahesh from London.
 After the trio bribes him, David divulges what he saw, leading to the newly built police station being unearthed.
 The police eventually discover a skeleton.
 Vijay, having noticed this through his CCTV cameras which he had installed around the police station, seemingly gives up.

 Tarun summons Vijay's family for questioning.
 While Vijay, Nandini, Anu, and Anju manage to maintain their alibi; Meera uncovers a voice recording of Nandini's prior confession to Jenny; the police bugged the family's residence, exposing the family.
-Gaitonde (Kamlesh Sawant) thrashes Nandini, Anju and Anu, causing Anju to have one of her epileptic fits.
+Gaitonde thrashes Nandini, Anju and Anu, causing Anju to have one of her epileptic fits.
 Distraught, Vijay falsely confesses to Tarun that he murdered Sam.
 With the police satisfied, the family are let go, and Vijay gets arrested and put on trial for Sam's murder, although Meera isn't satisfied and demands that Vijay's family be punished as well.